 - To notify relevant users about application deadlines by email

-- To notify users of any issues of service interruptions, holiday closures and other situations affecting the operation of the CCF RMS.
+- To notify users of any issues of service interruptions, holiday closures and other situations affecting the operation of the NIHRCC RMS.

 NIHR Medtech and In vitro diagnostics Co-operatives (MICs)

-NIHR Medtech and In vitro diagnostics Co-operatives (MICs) build expertise and capacity in the NHS to develop new medical technologies and provide evidence on commercially-supplied in vitro diagnostic (IVD) tests.
+Applicants may wish to seek support from a relevant NIHR Medtech and In vitro diagnostics Co-operative (MIC) which build expertise and capacity in the NHS to enable evidence gathering for new medical devices and in vitro diagnostic (IVD) tests.

-Clinical Trials Unit (CTU) support
+Clinical Trials Unit (CTU)

-The UKCRC CTU Network provides a searchable information resource on all registered units in the UK, and lists key interest areas and contact information.
+- The UKCRC CTU Network provides a searchable information resource on all registered units in the UK and lists key interest areas and contact information.